 6.3.1 Secure Environment

-The Secure Environment component is a logical entity that provides Sensitive Functions operating on Sensitive Data, Secure Storage and other resources/functions.
+The Secure Environment component is an entity that provides Sensitive Functions operating on Sensitive Data, Secure Storage and other resources/functions.

 The security sensitive data and security functions contained in M2M field domain nodes are intended to be protected from unauthorized access or alteration, as determined by risk analysis.
 Sensitive data and functions include security credentials and algorithms that manipulate them.
 The purpose of a Secure Environment is to provide the required protection level (see table 6.3.1-1) to sensitive data during storage and usage, including primarily any long term symmetric or asymmetric cryptographic secret used during operation.
 Additionally, isolation of security sensitive data and functions controlled by different stakeholders within an M2M node can be ensured by distinct secure environments.
 This is especially critical for M2M Nodes that can be remotely or physically accessed by potential attackers.